mapbender/mapbender-documentation/en/customization/yaml.rst

 YAML Application files
 -----------------------

 YAML application files are stored under `applications/` (underneath `config/`!).
-There are three files pre-implemented as example applications:
+There are files pre-implemented as example applications:

 - Mapbender Demo (*mapbender_user*)
 - Mapbender Demo Basic (*mapbender_user_basic*)
-- Mapbender Mobile Demo (*mapbender_mobile*)

-If you do not want the three example applications to be visible, you can adjust the ``published`` variable as follows.
+If you do not want the example applications to be visible you have different way to do this.

+* Set ``mapbender.application.sortorder: db-only`` in your parameters.yaml file.
+* Delete the demo applications.
+* Edit the demo application with a text editor and set the ``published`` variable to false.

 .. code-block:: yaml